Montgomery County Public Schools (Maryland): 20th century

+On December 8, 1936, William B. Gibbs Jr. petitioned the Board of Education to pay black educators the same salary as their white counterparts with the same qualifications, experience, and responsibilities.
+Gibbs stated that, as acting principal of Rockville Elementary School, he received a salary of $612 per year, while white educators with the same qualification and experience received $1,125 per year as a teacher and $1,475 per year as a principal.
+Gibbs petitioned the Board to pay him and other black educators the same salary as their white counterparts with back pay.
+Gibbs was represented by Thurgood Marshall and Charles Hamilton Houston, NAACP attorneys.
+The Board of Education decided not to grant the petition.
+On December 31, Gibbs and the NAACP filed a petition in the Circuit Court stating that salary differentials based on the educators' race are against the laws of Maryland and violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
+They asked the court for a writ of mandamus to require the Board of Education to pay equal salaries to black and white educators with comparable qualifications, experience, and responsibilities.
+The court refused the Board of Education's request to throw out the case.
+Two weeks later, the Board of Education settled the case out of court.
+The Board agreed to establish a salary schedule without regard to race, creed, color, or whether they worked at a white school or a black school.
+They also agreed to give each current black teacher a salary increase equal to half of the difference between their salary and the comparable salary for a white teacher and then the other half one year later.
+(Note: Six months later, black teachers in Virginia sued to receive the same salaries as comparable white teachers, and they were represented by NAACP lawyers as well.)

 In the early 1950s, elementary students of color attended one of four elementary schools – Linden, Ken-Gar, Takoma Park, and River Road – all of which were considered substandard.
 Older students of color attended Lincoln Junior High School and George Washington Carver High School in Rockville.
 Montgomery County was one of the first seven counties in Maryland to start to desegregate its public schools, which it began in September 1955, following the Brown v.
 Board of Education ruling by the Supreme Court of the United States, which ordered the desegregation of all schools nationwide.
 Montgomery County completed the integration of its schools in 1960–1961.

 In 1961, the school system had 85,000 students and a $70 million budget, having become the largest system in the Washington suburbs.

 Prior to 1961, separate schools were maintained for black children.
 At that time, Rockville's George Washington Carver High School students were rezoned to the previously all-white schools across the county.